Yishun Library

-Yishun Public Library (Simplified Chinese: 义顺社区图书馆), is a public library located in Yishun in the North Region of Singapore.
+Yishun Library (Simplified Chinese: 义顺图书馆), is a public library located in Yishun in the North Region of Singapore.
 It is currently located at Level 4, North Wing of Northpoint City and serves the areas of Yishun, Khatib and Canberra.
 The target community includes residents of Chong Pang, Nee Soon Central, Nee Soon East and Nee Soon South.

 History

 1998-2008: official opening

 Yishun Public Library was first opened on 26 February 1998 by Associate Professor Ho Peng Kee, then Minister of State for Law and Home Affairs and Member of Parliament for Sembawang GRC.
 Its original location was on the third level of the former Sembawang Town Council building at Block 290 Yishun Street 22, Singapore 760290.
 The library was closed on 13 October 2008 following plans to move community libraries into malls.

 2008-2017: relocation

 The library was soon reopened to the public on 14 November that year, in a new location within the fourth level of Northpoint City's new extension wing and now closer to Yishun MRT station.
 The floor area of the new site doubled to approximately 2000 square meters with seating capacity for 220 people, compared to 60 previously.
 The updated collection consists of 150,000 books, 350 magazine and 10 newspaper titles, with 57 per cent of the entire collection being newly acquired.
 A new Café Galilee also opened within the library premises.
 The cafe later closed down in 2014.